Introduction

 Watering Requirements

-- Summer: Water daily or every alternate day.
+- Newly planted Aparajitas: Water daily or every alternate day depending on heat.

 Sunlight Requirements

-- 6–8 hours of direct sunlight is perfect.
+- Provide 6–8 hours of direct sunlight daily

 - Fewer flowers